amybot/hotspring/README.md

 # hotspring

-A distributed, REST-only* audio server for Discord bots.
+A REST-only* audio server for distributed music for Discord bots.

 *except for the part where you need a queue somewhere